Angry Cyclist: Lyrical themes

 The lyrics of Angry Cyclist included political themes.
 The title-track "Angry Cyclist" reflected dismay at a societal shift to the political right following Brexit and the election of Donald Trump, band member Craig Reid metaphorically likening "sweating, angry cyclists “hemmed in” by city traffic with the polarisation of political discourse", the song was hailed "a metaphor for our times".
 "Classy" was a wry insight into the "ludicrous strata" of the British class system.
-The sentimental ballad "Streets of Edinburgh" looked backwards and forwards at the city where the band spend their formative years.
+The sentimental ballad "Streets of Edinburgh" looked backwards and forwards at the city where the band spent their formative years.

 Musical style

-AllMusic opined that The Proclaimers "present a mix of style influences" on Angry Cyclist, ordaining "The Battle of the Booze" as "countrified" and entailing "Information"'s R&B infusions.
-"Sometimes It's the Fools" rang out with what The Scotsman described as a "pithy and pacey jangle", remindful of R.E.M., declaring "You Make Me Happy" to be a "direct and driving Celtic soul stormer" and "A Way with Words" a "twanging country rock’n’roller".
+The York Press described the album as "soulful country-folk" as well as "punk in spirit", upgraded with strings in a manner reminiscent of producer Dave Eringa's work with Idlewild and Manic Street Preachers.
+AllMusic stated that The Proclaimers "present a mix of style influences" on Angry Cyclist, describing "The Battle of the Booze" as "countrified" and noting "Information"'s R&B infusions.
+"Sometimes It's the Fools" has been described by The Scotsman as ringing out with a "pithy and pacey jangle", comparable to R.E.M., "You Make Me Happy" was labelled a "direct and driving Celtic soul stormer", with it and "Then It Comes To Me" described by The Skinny as "Springsteen-esque rockers", with The Scotsman labelling "A Way with Words" a "twanging country rock’n’roller".

 Reception

 Critical reception

 According to Metacritic, Angry Cyclist received a score of 77/100 based in 5 reviews, suggesting "generally positive reviews".

 Marcy Donelson of AllMusic described the record as "one of [the band's] best" and "the type of album that would be fun see performed live in full".

+Louder Than War described Dentures Out as "an absolutely essential record for those of us unhappy with the nasty turns the world has been taking".

 In an eight-out-of-ten review, Bryan Willitson of Toronto-based publication The Spill Magazine opined that the album had "many moments to enjoy" and that it "grows on the listener with each successive spin".

 The Skinny, in a four out-of five-star review by Alan O'Hare, while acknowledging the album to offer "a little less gravitas than usual", stated that " the taut Telecasters that dominate The Proclaimers' eleventh studio album provide a tension that seems to sit well within [...] these prescient compositions", and further alluded to the track "Classy" as "lyrical genius".

 The Scotsman complimented Angry Cyclist as one of the band's "most cutting collections" and that "every track brims with confidence".